Rajkumar-justcoder/Animated-name/README.md

 ## How to contribute
-step 1: Create issue
+- Step 1: Create issue
-step 1: Fork repo. make changes. make new branch,push code step 1: Make pr!!
+- Step 2: Fork repo. make changes. make new branch,push code
+- Step 3: Make pr!!

 Note: all Hacktoberfest rules should be followed